-Please use this postage-paid form to comment on this manual.
-If you require a written reply to a software problem and are eligible to receive one under Software Performance Report (SPR) service, submit your comments on an SPR form.

-Thank you for your assistance.

-Please rate this manual: Excellent Good Fair Poor

-Accuracy (software works as manual says) Completeness (enough information) Clarity (easy to understand) Organization (structure of subject matter) Figures (useful) Examples (useful) Index (ability to find topic)

-Page layout (easy to find information)

-What would you like to see more/less of?

-What do you like best about this manual?
+Please use this postage-paid form to comment of problem and are eligible to receive one under Scomments on an SPR form. on this manual.
+If Software Performa f you require a nce Report (S written reply PR) service, s to a software submit your Thank you for your assistance.
+Please rate this manual: Excellent Good Fair Poor Accuracy (software works as manual says) Completeness (enough information) Clarity (easy to understand) Organization (structure of subject matter) Figures (useful) Examples (useful) Index (ability to find topic) Page layout (easy to find information) What would you like to see more/less of? nan arman na maran n What do you like best about this manual?
 What do you like least about this manual?

-Please list errors you have found in this manua Page Description ıl:
+Please list errors you have found in this manua Page Description Additional comments or suggestions to improve What version of the software described by this Name/Title CompanyMailing Address =

-····

-Additional comments or suggestions to improv e this manual:

-What version of the software described by this manual are you u sing?

-Name/Title - - Dent

-Company Date

-Mailing Address

 Email Phone